realworldocaml/book/en/interfacing-with-C.md

 ```

 The first thing the binding does is to pass the `value` arguments through the
+`Int_val` macro and save them into local stack variables.
+This macro converts
-`Int_val` macro.
-This converts a `value` to an integer by removing the
+a `value` to an integer by removing the tag bit.
+The integers are then added
-tag bit.
-The integers are then added together and the result returned.
-The
+together and the result returned.
+The result `value` is reconstructed by the
-result `value` is reconstructed by the `Val_int` macro, which takes a C integer
+`Val_int` macro, which takes a C integer and tags it into becoming an OCaml
-and tags it into becoming an OCaml `value`.
-When you compile and run this
+`value`.
+When you compile and run this version of the code, you should see
-version of the code, you should see this output:
+this output:

 ```
 $ ./hello